Dog Friendly beaches

 Hampshire

-Lepe was used for the embarkation of troops and equipment for the D-Day invasion.
+Lepe was used to embark troops and equipment for the D-Day invasion.
 You tell this heroic and heartwarming story to your children in between foraging and beachcombing.
 Little ones will love the children’s play area and there are toilets and lots of parking!

 West Cumbria